HeinrichHartmann/hotcrp2pdf/README.md

 ## Installation

-Ensure you have the required system dependencies `pandoc`, `texlive`.
+Ensure you have the required system dependencies `pandoc`, `texlive`, and `poppler_utils`.
 You can do so by running inside a nix shell:

 ```bash
 nix develop github:HeinrichHartmann/hotcrp2pdf --command zsh